 The corpus texts are transcribed and annotated with part-of-speech tags, morphological information and lemmas.
 The transcription and the annotation are based on guidelines which have been developed in the project and elaborated during the corpus creation.
 These guidelines are only available in German.
-Each corpus version contains the guidelines that were current at the time of the publication (cf. the final version 2019-08-14).
+Each corpus version contains the guidelines that were current at the time of the publication (cf. the version ReN 1.1).

 The most recent guidelines are available here:

 The texts of the project “Reference Corpus Middle Low German/ Low Rhenish (1200-1650)” are being collected as full texts or as text parts in a volume of about 20,000 words.
 They are transcribed to the letter.
 Abbreviations are marked, the beginning of lines, columns, pages and sheets is always tagged.
 Punctuation marks as well as upper and lower case letters are transcribed in the way they are used in the manuscripts and prints.

 Subsequently to the transcription, preparatory work for the grammatical annotation is made.
 This includes the definition of sentence boundaries and the normalisation of the separate and compound spelling of words (pre-editing).